-- DG-9.7.1 Outdoor water use should be reduced through best management practices such the use of water-efficient landscaping materials (emphasizing native or adapted plants), efficient irrigation systems, and the use of reclaimed water for irrigation, or similarly effective strategies or measures. - DG-9.7.2 Indoor water usage should be reduced through installation of efficient flush and flow fixtures or similarly effective strategies or measures. - DG-9.7.3 Site design shall comply with all applicable Regional Water Quality Control Board and County of Los Angeles regulations for water quality and quantity including preparation of a Standard Urban Stormwater Mitigation Plan (SUSMP) with Operation and Maintenance Guidelines. - DG-9.7.4 Site design should employ low impact development (LID) strategies to minimize impervious areas through site design features, which may include but are not limited to: - (A) Use of pervious pavement material, such as modular paving blocks, turf blocks, porous concrete and asphalt, brick, and gravel or cobble, to accommodate
+- DG-9.7.1 Outdoor water use should be reduced through best management practices such the use of water-efficient landscaping materials (emphasizing native or adapted plants), efficient irrigation systems, and the use of reclaimed water for irrigation, or similarly effective strategies or measures. - DG-9.7.2 Indoor water usage should be reduced through installation of efficient flush and flow fixtures or similarly effective strategies or measures. - DG-9.7.3 Site design shall comply with all applicable Regional Water Quality Control Board and County of Los Angeles regulations for water quality and quantity including preparation of a Low impact Development (LID) Plan Standard Urban Stormwater Mitigation Plan (SUSMP) with Operation and Maintenance Guidelines. - DG-9.7.4 Site design should employ low impact development (LID) strategies to minimize impervious areas through site design features, which may include but are not limited to:

-- overflow parking, if feasible and appropriate considering site conditions and soils. - (B) Reserve any areas with high permeability soils for either open space or retention-based stormwater quality control measures. - (C) Use of vegetated swales to convey stormwater runoff instead of paved gutters where feasible and appropriate considering site conditions and soils. - (D) Use of two-track/ribbon alleyways/driveways where feasible and appropriate.
+- (A) Bio-filtration and stormwater planters designed to capture site runoff from roof drains and/or surface flow, treat the runoff through biological reactions within the planter soil media, and discharge at a rate intended to mimic predeveloped conditions. - (B) Site specific BMPs designed and sized to properly manage the storm runoff prior to discharging from the site and into public storm drain lines. - (A) Use of pervious pavement material, such as modular paving blocks, turf blocks, porous concrete and asphalt, brick, and gravel or cobble, to accommodate overflow parking, if feasible and appropriate considering site conditions and soils. - (B) Reserve any areas with high permeability soils for either open space or retention-based stormwater quality control measures. - (C) Use of vegetated swales to convey stormwater runoff instead of paved gutters where feasible and appropriate considering site conditions and soils. - (D) Use of two-track/ribbon alleyways/driveways where feasible and appropriate.